 Mere things of clay, that dig the mine.

-When “you” are among friends in a “social hour” you should indulge oneself with mirth and give yourself over to love.
+When “you” are among friends in a “social hour” you should indulge yourself with mirth and give yourself over to love.
 That is what is truly valuable and worth spending anything on.
 By blessing the beauty of the world, paying heed to it, and respecting it, one will in return be blessed.
 Before one gets old and unable to, one should “taste the feast” that nature has set out for humankind.

 The speaker changes narrative perspectives at this point in ‘The Vanity Of Wealth’ and uses the first-person pronoun “me” in the twenty-third line.
-This makes it seem even more likely that the intended listener is a specific person.
+This makes it seem even more likely that an intended listener is a specific person.
 The speaker declares in the last lines of the poem that this is the way he’s trying to live.
 He is turning to nature and living as the world intended without tying his hopes and dreams to money.